r-pina/arduino-glove-sensor/README.md

 - 3 Ultrasonic sensors
 - Buzzer

 ## My Role
-I programmed the system in C++ and implemented the sensor detection logic.
+- Programmed the Arduino in C++
+- Implemented the sensor detection and buzzer feedback logic
-Two teammates built the glove and assembled the circuitry.
+- Collaborated with two teammates who built the glove and assembled the circuitry.